Universal (Orchestral Manoeuvres in the Dark album)

-Universal is the tenth studio album by English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 2 September 1996 by Virgin Records.
+Universal is the tenth studio album by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 2 September 1996 by Virgin Records.
 Frontman Andy McCluskey opted for a more organic, acoustic sound on the record, which peaked at number 24 on the UK Albums Chart.
-It was generally well-received by music critics, although the British media's overall resistance to OMD – who had been rendered unfashionable by the prevalence of grunge and indie rock – prompted McCluskey to dissolve the group.
+It was generally well received by music critics, although the British media's overall resistance to OMD – who had been rendered unfashionable by the prevalence of grunge and indie rock – prompted McCluskey to dissolve the group.
 Universal was their last album until 2010's History of Modern.

 The album spawned the singles "Walking on the Milky Way" (a number 17 hit in the UK) and "Universal".

 Background

 McCluskey opted for a more organic sound on Universal, while looking to capture an "epic" feel.
 He explained, "I'd abandoned techno/house; it was like an old man dying his hair jet-black: ridiculous.
 I decided to follow the current trend of getting more acoustic, using real drums and bass."
 McCluskey had been writing with former Kraftwerk member Karl Bartos, who had also become interested in more organic music.
 Bartos is credited as a co-writer on "The Moon & the Sun".
 McCluskey described "The Boy from the Chemist Is Here to See You" as "late OMD, doing late Pulp, doing early Roxy Music" (co-producers Matthew Vaughan and David Nicholas had worked on Pulp's 1995 album, Different Class).

 OMD co-founder Paul Humphreys, who had departed the group in 1989, served as co-writer on "Very Close to Far Away" and "If You're Still in Love with Me".
 The former marked Humphreys' first songwriting collaboration with McCluskey since leaving the band; the latter dated to 1987 and had originally been envisioned as a reggae song.
 Anne Dudley of Art of Noise arranged "If You're Still in Love with Me" for a 12-piece string section.
 The album features various session musicians, including Phil Spalding, Chuck Sabo and Carol Kenyon.

 McCluskey rented a house in Dublin, and worked within the city at The Factory studio.
 He also recorded at Townhouse and Metropolis in London, as well as JE Sound in Los Angeles.

 Alternative titles for the album were Very Close to Far Away and That Was Then, This Is Now.
 The cover artwork was designed by Area, based on a concept by Peter Saville.